 – A bit heavy for hand-held shootings

-Macro photographers everywhere will be delighted by this lens’ size and ability to create life-sized photographs with DSLR sensors!
-Furthermore, the f/2.8 aperture plus optical stabilization system makes it possible for you to capture amazing pictures even in low lighting conditions.
-With this lens, your macro photography dreams are sure to become reality!
+Macro photographers everywhere will be delighted by this lens’ size and ability to create life-sized photographs with DSLR sensors.
+Furthermore, the f/2.8 aperture plus optical stabilization system allows you to capture amazing pictures even in low lighting conditions.

-Build and handling: The Nikon D5000 macro lens is an engineering marvel, boasting dimensions of 4.6 x 3.3 inches (116 x 83 mm) and clocking in at a weighty 27.9 ounces (790 grams).
-Its sleek black composite material provides an ergonomic grip to its manual focus ring and toggle switches for quick settings switching between autofocus or manual mode.
-As well as the optical stabilization system on/off ability make this high-end tool even more user-friendly.
+Build and handling: This macro lens is an engineering marvel, boasting dimensions of 4.6 x 3.3 inches (116 x 83 mm) and clocking in at a weighty 27.9 ounces (790 grams).
+Its sleek black composite material provides an ergonomic grip to its manual focus ring and toggle switches for quick settings, switching between autofocus or manual mode.
+The optical stabilization system and on/off ability make this high-end tool even more user-friendly.

 Performance: The lens is designed with SWM Technology for fast and quiet autofocus, making it easy to switch between manual and automatic modes.
-Moreover, its IF system ensures the front element stays stationary which makes your circular polarizing filters easier to access.
-Additionally, its advanced VRII mechanism allows you to take sharp images even at shutter speeds four stops lower than regular!
+Moreover, its IF system ensures the front element stays stationary, making your circular polarizing filters easier to access.
+Its advanced VRII mechanism also allows you to take sharp images even at shutter speeds four stops lower than regular.

-Best for: The macro lens for Nikon D5000 is perfect to capture tiny subjects, such as insects.
-With its 105mm focal length and lens hood, this lets you take photos from a suitable distance and prevent any shade from the lens.
-So you will be sure that your photo won’t be ruined thanks to these advantages.
+Best for: Its 105mm focal length lets you take photos from a suitable distance and prevent any shade from the lens.
+So you will be sure that your image won’t be ruined thanks to these advantages.

-If you are an avid enthusiast of macro photography and own the Nikon D5000, then this Nikkor lens is for you!
+If you are an avid macro photography enthusiast and own the Nikon D5000, this Nikkor lens is for you.
 Its optical stabilization feature ensures your pictures will be clear and crisp at 1:1 magnification.

 Conclusion

-When determining which are the best lenses for Nikon D5000, it all boils down to what kind of photography you plan on doing.
-Weighing the benefits and drawbacks of each lens is a must before committing – there isn’t one ideal solution that works for everybody!
-Hopefully, you have found your answers here and are now ready to acquire new gear to boost your skills.
+Determining the best lenses for the Nikon D5000 all boils down to what kind of photography you plan on doing.
+Weighing the benefits and drawbacks of each lens is a must before committing – there isn’t one ideal solution that works for everybody.
+Hopefully, you have found your answers and are ready to acquire new gear to boost your skills.

 Read more: Best Nikon DX lenses.